supreeth-subbaraya/Udacity_CarND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a first step after viewing the training set, I preprocessed each of the images in training, test and validation test as follows.

-1. Convert to grayscale
+1. Convert to grayscale -  Different traffic signs have similiar colors.
+This preprocessing step is done to be invariant to color.
-2. Equalize the histogram
+2. Equalize the histogram - This is done to be invariant to brightness of the image.
-3. Normalize the image.
+3. Normalize the image. - Generally things tend to work well when the data is zero centered and with a standard deviation of 1

 I tried using image augmentation to generate more training set.
 But it did not improve the accuracy which  might be due to the capacity of the network used

 #### Model Architecture

 I used the LeNet model with very few modifications.
+LeNet model was used to classify MNIST dataset.
+This dataset had similiar images (grayscale, size etc).
+Hence I started with the LeNet model and then modified it to improve the accuracies.

 My final model consisted of the following layers: